jeremiepas/arduino-box/README.md

 __ ** Then the box opens.** __

 #### compile code on new arduino carte

-  1. install IDE arduino
+  1. download IDE arduino on website officiel
-  2.